aniket-6234/tic-tac-toe/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can understood the useState Hooks and there is logic for understanding the game also.
+Once, you done this project then it will help you for later.

 ### `npm start`